 Incur too many penalty points and it could result in licence revocation (for drivers who accumulate six penalty points within their first two years of passing their practical test) or a six month disqualification from driving for more experienced drivers who reach the dreaded twelve point threshold.

-Penalty points remain active (for totting up purposes) on your driving licence for three years.
-An application to the DVLA can be made after four years to remove them.
+Penalty points remain active (for totting up purposes) on your driving licence for three years, and appear on your driver record for four years.

 How to find out how many penalty points are on your driving licence

 It’s always useful to know how many penalty points you have on your driving licence.
-Previously, a person’s paper counterpart held details of how many penalty points they had on their driving licence.
+Previously, your paper counterpart held details of how many penalty points were on your driving licence.
 That all changed in June 2015 when the counterpart driving licence was abolished.

 Now, you can obtain an up-to-date snapshot of exactly how many penalty points are on your driving licence by visiting: www.gov.uk/view-driving-licence.
 Simply enter your driving licence number, national insurance number and postcode, and the current legal state of your licence will be displayed for you.